dotnet/docs/docs/desktop-wpf/fundamentals/styles-templates-create-apply-style.md

 [!code-xaml[DefaultTextBlockStyle](~/samples/snippets/desktop-guide/wpf/styles-and-templates-intro/csharp/Window1.xaml#SnippetDefaultTextBlockStyle)]

-When you set the <xref:System.Windows.Style.TargetType%2A> of your style to the <xref:System.Windows.Controls.TextBlock> type and omit the `x:Key` attribute, the style is applied to all the <xref:System.Windows.Controls.TextBlock> elements in the xaml file.
+When you set the <xref:System.Windows.Style.TargetType%2A> of your style to the <xref:System.Windows.Controls.TextBlock> type and omit the `x:Key` attribute, the style is applied to all the <xref:System.Windows.Controls.TextBlock> elements scoped to the style, which is generally the XAML file itself.

 Now the <xref:System.Windows.Controls.TextBlock> elements appear as follows: